 Te Papa Tongarewa Museum has written evidence on their website stating the use of Poha (blown up kelp bags) for recreational riding of waves.
 Two bags were tied together, placed over the shoulders so one is on each side, then waves were ridden into shore in a bird like position.
-It is also believed this tradition may have originated from the South Island of New Zealand.
 These traditions are believed to have been practiced as early as 1200a.d. (the pre fleet period or earlier) up to the 1700's (1770a.d.
-Cooks arrival.
+Cooks arrival).

-Duke Kahanamoku visited New Brighton beach between 1915-1920, and it is understood that forms of surfing were already being practiced at the time.
+Duke Kahanamoku visited New Zealand in the early 1900's, and it is understood that forms of surfing were already being practiced at the time.
 The 'Duke', as he was known, was a Hawaiian Olympic Gold medallist in swimming.
 He was internationally recognised for breathing life back into the dying art of surfing, one of the favourite ancient past time of his Polynesian ancestors, of which some Māori in Aotearoa descend.